Company Formation in Italy

 Opening a Bank Account

-Having an account with an Italian bank is a mandatory condition for company registration — the share capital is deposited into it before the documents are submitted to the Registro delle Imprese.
-After company registration, the bank account is used for operational activities.
+Opening a corporate account is the final stage of the registration process.
+COREDO specialists assist with opening an account with an Italian bank or an alternative payment institution, which is particularly convenient for non-resident founders.
 Italy does not impose residency requirements on founders and directors; however, citizens of countries outside the EU must obtain a work permit to manage a company on the territory of Italy.

 Compliance and AML